olivierverdier/GeometricAlgebra/Readme.md

 This is an update of the original project [GeometricAlgebra](http://www-sop.inria.fr/marelle/GeometricAlgebra/).

-The project should now be compatible with Coq 8.6, up to the file `Grassmann.v`.
+The project should now be compatible with Coq 8.8.2.

 Simply run `make` to compile the relevant files.